Vest Family Trust – how to wind up old Family Trust

 I know that Dad is not dead.
 But if Dad was dead, then his next of kin or executors normally sign where Dad would normally sign the Vesting Deed.

-4. As a lawyer, after I build the document, I would like to play around with the wording.
+4. As a lawyer, I would like to play around with the wording after I build the document.
 But I understand I cannot and should not change anything.

-A: We have been providing Deeds of Vesting of a Family Trust since 1988.
-The kit you are building is based on 100s of ATO desktop audits that we have attended or accountants have relayed to us.
+A: We have provided Deeds of Vesting of a Family Trust since 1988.
+The kit you are building is based on hundreds of ATO desktop audits that we have attended, or accountants have relayed to us.

 As with all Legal Consolidated documents you build on our website, they cannot and should not be altered.

 A Family Trust with no assets is no longer a trust.
-So from a trust law position, the Family Trust ended the moment you got to that empty balance sheet from your client’s accountant.
+So, from a trust law position, the Family Trust ended when you got to that empty balance sheet from your client’s accountant.
 This vesting deed is to formally close the family trust to the satisfaction of the following:

 5. Can I contact Legal Consolidated for help both before and after we build the Vesting Kit?